 I have been associated with the GSTC since its foundation.
-UNWTO has always been a strong supporter and as Head of Sustainability I was the person dealing with it.
-Being elected Chairman of the GSTC has given me the possibility to continue to be engaged with sustainable tourism and with an organization that is actively contributing to make it happen.
+UNWTO has always been a strong supporter and as Head of Sustainability, I was the person dealing with it.
+Being elected Chairman of the GSTC has given me the possibility to continue to be engaged with sustainable tourism and with an organization that is actively contributing to making it happen.

 GSTC is a “virtual” organization with staff, board directors and members scattered all over the word.
 I am based in Madrid, where UNWTO has made available an office and is supporting some of the activities.

 My institutional role is to represent publicly the GSTC and I participate in several events, making the case for our organization.
-However, I am also involved in a number of operational matters as a member of the Executive Committee.
+However, I am also involved in several operational matters as a member of the Executive Committee.